TV TECH: What do you anticipate will be the most significant technology trends at the 2021 NAB Show?

 TVT: How is your new product different from what’s available on the market?

-TVT: How has the COVID pandemic affected your company's business over the past year and half and how will it impact how you exhibit at this year's show?
+TVT: How has the COVID-19 pandemic affected your company's business over the past year and half?

 Future US's leading brands bring the most important, up-to-date information right to your inbox